 Winter weather is coming.
 Will you be ready?
 Do you know the difference between a Winter Weather Travel Advisory, Watch or Warning?
 Do you how cold the wind can make it feel?
 It's time to review your winter weather preparedness plan.

-The leaves are falling.
+The leaves are just about done falling.
 The mornings are getting colder.
+Snow is in the forecast...
 Now is the time to plan for winter weather.
 Cold temperatures, heavy snow, ice all make for hazardous travel conditions.
-Visit the Indiana Department of Homeland Security to learn more about winter weather precautions at http://www.in.gov/dhs/3311.htm.
+Visit the our winter weather section to learn more about winter weather precautions at http://allencounty.us/homeland/winter-weather.

 Then throughout the winter, use our Situation Awareness for Travel tab [on the right] for the latest weather and travel conditions information.

 Indiana uses a standardized tool for assessing winter weather travel conditions.
 An advisory is issued when conditions are changing; i.e., ice forming on bridge decks or road surfaces, drifting across roadways, snow beginning to accumulate.
 A watch is used to communicate hazardous conditions occurring such as accumulating snow with forecast for more, significant icing, some roadways impassable due to drifting or timing of the snow.
 A warning is only issued when local resources are completely overwhelmed or travel would present a significant threat to the personal safety of our residents.
 A warning may not be issued without the Allen County Commissioners first declaring a local disaster.

 NWS Wind Chill Chart helps you to recognize the "feels like" temperature.
 This is important when considering your safe exposure limits while outdoors this winter.